Logo

-Today’s #TipTuesday is a continuation of my Fixed Assets series around G/L posting flow.
+Today's #TipTuesday is a continuation of my Fixed Assets series around GL posting flow.
 This post will be the start of what happens during Retirement transactions in Dynamics GP.
-There are a lot of options around retirements, although in the end most selections don’t impact the results much as you will see.
+There are a lot of options around retirement transactions, although, in the end, most selections don't impact the results much.
 I will be breaking this into different posts to keep the length manageable.
 Today: retirements in the first year of ownership (acquisition year).

 The previous posts so far are: